amandaguglieri/hackinglife/docs/cross-site-scripting-xss.md

 # 3. Test with HTML/JavaScript code (alert('XSS'))
 ```

 But, of course, you may use an extensive repository of payloads.
+This [OWASP cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.html) is kind of a bible.

 ## Cross-Site Scripting XSS: reflected, persistent or DOM based